INF2A/Docker-cluster/Cluster -docker swarm/README.md

     sudo docker build -t helloworld .

  After that the build is done we will make a local registry for this images.<br/>
- The local registry make is possible to share images in the swarm.<br/>
+ The local registry make it possible to share images in the swarm.<br/>

     docker run -d -v /srv/registry/data:/data -p 5000:5000 --name registry silverwind/armhf-registry

-Because the
+Because the connection is not secure we have to make/change the file:

+    root/etc/docker/daemon.json

+And edit the following line in the file.

+    {"insecure-registries" : ["192.168.1.1:5000"]}

     docker login --username pirate --password hypriot 192.168.1.1:5000